MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/add-custom-site-map.md

 ## Add the site entry

-In this procedure, we're adding the administrator settings overview page site map entry via a URL.
+In this procedure, we're using URL to add a site map entry.

 1. Sign in to [Power Apps portal](https://make.preprod.powerapps.com/).
 1. On the left navigation pane, select **Apps**.